 DNA associates with an octamer of histone proteins in the nucleus of eukaryotic cells to form the nucleosome, which serves as the building block for higher-order chromatin structures.
-We study the role of chromatin and chromatin-modifying proteins in regulating gene expression, genome integrity and other essential cellular processes.
-A variety of model systems are used, including yeast (Saccharomyces cerevisiae), mice, embryonic stem (ES) cells and various tissue culture cell lines.
+The Dent lab studies the role of chromatin and chromatin-modifying proteins in regulating gene expression, genome integrity and other essential cellular processes.
+A variety of model systems are used, including yeast (Saccharomyces cerevisiae), mice, embryonic stem (ES) cells, and various tissue culture cell lines.

 Set1 is the sole lysine methyltransferase that methylates histone H3 on lysine residue 4 in yeast.
-We discovered that Set1 also mediates methylation of the kinetochore protein Dam1.
+Lab research uncovered that Set1 also mediates methylation of the kinetochore protein Dam1.
 Cell.
 2011.
 146(5):709-19.

 Set1 mutants display a thick mitotic spindle phenotype.
 Tubulin is shown in green, DAPI, which stains nuceic acid (DNA) is shown in blue.
 The white dotted lines outline mitotic yeast cells.
 Genes Dev.
 2016.
 30(10):1187-97.